xinzhan/core-services.en/help/interface/experience-cloud-assets/creative-cloud.md

 ---
 description: Share folders and assets between the Experience Cloud and the Creative Cloud.
-Collaborate, annotate shared assets, and use them in Experience Cloud solutions like Social and Target.
+Collaborate, annotate shared assets, and use them in Experience Cloud solutions like Adobe Social and Adobe Target.
 The shared folder must originate from the Experience Cloud.
 keywords: asset sharing;Creative Cloud;core services
 seo-description: Share folders and assets between the Experience Cloud and the Creative Cloud.
-Collaborate, annotate shared assets, and use them in Experience Cloud solutions like Social and Target.
+Collaborate, annotate shared assets, and use them in Experience Cloud solutions like Adobe Social and Adobe Target.
 The shared folder must originate from the Experience Cloud.
 seo-title: Share Experience Cloud folders and assets with Creative Cloud
 solution: Experience Cloud
 title: Share Experience Cloud folders and assets with Creative Cloud